MuseScore has "Sound and playback" capabilities built-in. This chapter covers the playback controls and ways to extend the instrument sounds.

-If playback stutters, then your computer may not not able to handle the SoundFont being used.
+If playback stutters, then your computer may not be able to handle the SoundFont being used.
 The following advice may help:

 MuseScore's swing feature allows you to change the playback of your score from a straight to a swing rhythm.
 Swing can be applied globally or only to a section of the score, and is fully variable.

 Often this notation is used to indicate swing: